-Small Group Assignments: The small rooms locations are listed below.
+Small Group Assignments: Students are expected to attend both the lecture and the small group discussion for each topic.
+The students will stay in the same groups each week.
 The faculty facilitating the small group discussions will vary from week to week.
-The detailed list of student and faculty assignments can be found in a separate attachment on this Sakai site.
+The detailed list of student and faculty assignments can be found in a separate attachment on this Canvas site.